junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean tilts his head in Lucifer's direction, talking to Sam, "He's not wrong."

 But Cas says, low and urgent, "Is he?
-If Lucifer is only half his light, and with the affect of Cage, Michael must also be weakened, we may actually need both of them.
-The angel infection comes from Darkness, we would have needed God to cure it.
-Now that we can only get archangels, one is probably not enough."
+Say Lucifer is only half his light, and with the affect of Cage, Michael must also be weakened, which makes him probably half his light too -- we may actually need both of them.
+The angel infection comes from Darkness, we would have needed God to cure it --"

 "No, we are not getting Michael out of Cage.
-Out of question."
-Dean tells them firmly.
+Out of question.
+Not until we know we really run out of options!"
+Dean tells them firmly, his fingers fidgeting the skirt of his flannel.
 "Am I the only one didn't forget the last time those two are in the same room?
 That didn't work so well!"

 "You're afraid," Lucifer laughs suddenly with realization.
 "You are afraid Michael would jump your skin the moment he's out.
 Had to say, learn from your brother, Dean.
 Sam doesn't have any issue walking around me."

 "Shut up," Dean glares at him outrageously, then turns to Sam.
 "Tell him to shut the fuck up!"
 Then back to both of them, "Come on, it's like putting two nuclear together and hope they don't explode!
 What's the odds?"

-"But Dean --"

-"Okay, enough talking!
-We're NOT getting Michael out of Cage.
-End of discussion!"
-His hands fidget on his flannel.
-"I'll see if we can grab some sorry-ass demonic souls for him to chew on, to start with."
+Lucifer makes a thinking face, "Actually, you know what, on second thought, I like your idea -- get Mikey out, we'll have some brother moment, and vola, put the big showdown back on track, you know, the one you derailed?
+I missed that.
+What do you say?"

+Sam looks from Lucifer to Dean.
+"I thought that's part of the idea, the two of them go blown up together, their explosion lights purify the Heaven and angels."

+"And take half the planet with it?
+I didn't know that's part of any plan!"
+Dean retorts harshly.
+"I was thinking more like a nuclear power plant, not a freaking Apocalypse round two!"

-"Dean, we may not have enough time for him to recover even if we did -- " Cas starts, frowning deep.
+Cas says, frowning deep, "But we may not have enough time for him *or Michael* to recover properly.
+It's already happening.
+We're running out of time."
+He nods at the ghost-sighting list Sam was putting together earlier.

-Dean closes his eyes, shaking his head, taking a long breath.
-"One thing I know for sure from the past ten years -- we go down that road, some of us are gonna end up bloody -- first time round was you," he points at Sam, then at Cas, "-- second time was you, and then Sam again, and you again...
-It's like we've been taking turns to get the Death number.
-I lost count of how many times and how many people we've lost.
-If there is any other way, *any* at all, we're *not* putting Michael and Lucifer in the same room.
-For once, we are all here and alive, I'd like to keep it that way, you hear me?"

-Sam swallows.
-Cas nods slightly with drooping eyes.
+"Then we'd better hurry up figuring out where to find some sorry-ass doomed souls for him to chew on."
+Dean points a finger at the Devil without looking.

 "I still think you're afraid of Michael.
-You can't hide from him forever --" Lucifer comments observantly.
+You can't hide from him forever --" Lucifer comments observantly with a dragging voice.

 "You shut up," Sam points at him.
 And the Devil is muted.
 Dean gives him an appreciated look.

+"Alright, enough talking and more working!
+End of discussion!"
+Dean claps decidedly, pressing his hands on the desk.

+Sam takes the cue to bring Lucifer back to the dungeon.

+Cas takes a step closer to Dean while they're gone, standing merely inches away, studying his face that suddenly sags down exhaustedly with a hard mask down.
+"Are you okay?" he asks quietly.
+"Dean, is Lucifer right about why you don't want to approach Michael?
+That you worry he might possess you?"

+Dean closes his eyes, shaking his head, taking a long breath.
+"One thing I know for sure from the past ten years -- we go down that path, pull some big stunts, some of us are gonna end up bloody -- first time round was Sam," he points in the general direction that Sam just left, then back at Cas, "-- second time was you, and then Sam again, and you again...
+It's like we've been taking turns to get a deathroll number.
+I lost count of how many times and how many people we've lost, Cas.
+Think I've have enough of it."

+He looks up at the angel, looking into those big blue eyes, battered.
+"Now, with Lucifer alone and the tricks we have, I'm pretty sure we can handle him alright now, but adding another archangel?
+Putting Michael and Lucifer in the same room?
+That sounds damn like the kind of stunt above our paygrade.
+So yeah, if there is any other way, *any* at all, I don't want to pull the trigger for the new round of Apocalypse.
+For once, we are all here and alive, you, me, Sam, I'd like to keep it that way, you hear me?"

+Cas nods quietly with drooping eyes.
+"Okay," he says eventually.

-A phone ring saves them from more argues that might would have come.
+A phone ring saves them from more talks that might would have come.
 Sam's phone vibrates on the desk.
-He picks it up.
+Dean picks it up for him.

 "Sam --" Jody's voice comes out of the speaker, muffled and tired.
 "Do you mind come over?
 Bobby is here, and a few other folks you guys might want to meet."